-Chronic knee and hip joint pain is one of the most common diseases of advanced age.
-With up to 20 million adults in the U.S. suffering from osteoarthritis of the knee, symptomatic osteoarthritis of the hip affects 4.4% of adults older than55 years of age.
-Close to 700,000 cases progress to total joint replacement each year.
-However, a large demographic of chronic joint pain patients are not candidates for invasive procedures due to their body type, age and other diseases.
+A large demographic of chronic joint pain patients are not candidates for invasive procedures due to their body type, age and other diseases.
 These patients are mainly managed medically or with alternative therapies such as arthroscopic debridement or injections with less than optimal relief.
+However, COOLIEF is a relatively recent procedure that has been shown to offer long-lasting relief for some patients.

-(Coolief) Cooled Radiofrequency Treatment is a new minimally invasive and non-surgical outpatient procedure covered by all major insurance carriers to target and treat the nerves causing chronic joint or back pain.
-This advanced procedure uses cooled radiofrequency energy to safely target the sensory nerves causing pain.
+COOLIEF, or Cooled Radiofrequency Treatment, is a minimally invasive and non-surgical outpatient procedure covered by all major insurance carriers to target and treat the nerves causing chronic joint or back pain.
+This advanced procedure uses cooled radio frequency energy to safely target the sensory nerves causing pain.

-Coolief circulates water through the device while heating nervous tissue to create a treatment area that is large enough to ablate the pain nerves.
-This combination targets the pain-causing nerves without excessive heating, leading to pain relief.
+COOLIEF circulates water through the device while heating tissues to create a treatment area that is large enough to ablate the pain nerves.
+This combination targets the pain-causing nerves without excessive heating, leading to pain relief for prolonged periods.

-Patients with chronic joint pain who are not candidate for surgery or whom surgery failed to help with their pain relief should begin with speaking to their physician who can properly assess their condition.
-Coolief (Cooled Radiofrequency) must be administered by a Coolief-trained physician.
+Patients with chronic joint pain who are not candidates for surgery or for whom surgery has failed to help with pain relief should speak with their physician, who can properly assess their condition.
+COOLIEF must be administered by a trained physician.
 Patients should ask their physician to determine if the procedure is right for them.

-Patients may experience some discomfort at the radiofrequency site for a short period, but this discomfort can be treated with common over-the-counter medication.
+Patients may experience some discomfort at the radio frequency site for a very short period, but this discomfort can be treated with common over-the-counter medication.
 Unlike surgery, there is no incision.

-Within few days patient would be able to return back to work and their normal everyday activities with improved physical function and reduced use of pain medications.
+Patients should be able to return home on the same day shortly after the treatment.
+They can expect to return to work or their normal activities in less than 48 hours with improved physical function and reduced use of pain medications.